johnrkriter/kubenote/spring-cloud-vault/README.md

 	```
 	mvn spring-boot:run
 	```
-2. Go to http://localhost:8080/show-value and you shall see it returns `from-value`.
+2. Go to http://localhost:8080/show-value and you shall see it returns `from-vault`.
 	```
 	$ http :8080/show-value
 	HTTP/1.1 200 OK